Western Michigan University

 - B.S., Environmental Science, Nanjing Forestry University, 2004

 - Fellows Certificate, Graduate Teaching Academy, Texas A&M University, 2012

 - Atmospheric Science, Extreme Weather and Climate Change, especially Tropical Cyclones, Risk Analysis of Natural Disasters

-Laiyin Zhu is an assistant professor in the Department of Geography at Western Michigan University.
+Laiyin Zhu is an associate professor in the Department of Geography at Western Michigan University.
 He has broad research interests in Tropical Cyclone Precipitation Climatology, Extreme Weather and Climate Change, Risk Analysis and Community Resilience from Natural Disasters.
 Specifically, he has developed a new technique that reconstruct the long-term climatology of Tropical Cyclone Precipitation (TCP) at continental scale from historical rain gauge observations.
 He also developed the first generation of statistical model that can provide seasonal forecasting of TCP ahead of Atlantic hurricane season.

 Before WMU, he has worked in multiple scientific projects from National Science Foundation, Department of Energy, and A Private Utility Company.
 He has worked as a postdoctoral research fellow in the Department of Geography and Environmental Engineering at The Johns Hopkins University.
 He is one of the developers for an agent-based model that simulates household reconstruction choices and evolution of community resilience in repeated hurricane disasters.

 Dr. Zhu has teaching interests and experiences in courses with topics in Geographical Information System (GIS), Extreme Weather and Climate Change, Climate Data Analysis, as well as Environmental Modeling.

 GEOG 3070 - Extreme Weather under Changing Climate